X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs: INTRODUCTION

 This work presents X-TIME, an in-memory engine for accelerating tree-based ML models with analog CAMs.
-The major contributions of this paper compared to previous work~\cite{pedretti_tree-based_2021} are (1) a novel analog CAM cell design and operation to perform decision tree inference at doubled (i.e. 8-bit) memristor precision (i.e. 4-bit), (2) an in-core leaves accumulation architecture to seamlessly perform inference of a large number of trees in parallel and (3) a programmable network on chip to operate any tree-based ML model regardless of the ensemble reduction operation.
+In this work we demonstrate the need for a vertical architecture design, 8-bit operation, and support for multiple tree-based ML models, overcoming the limitations of previous work~\cite{pedretti_tree-based_2021}.
+The major contributions of this paper compared to previous work~\cite{pedretti_tree-based_2021} are \ul{at the circuit level}(1) a novel analog CAM cell design and operation to perform decision tree inference at doubled (i.e. 8-bit) resistive memory precision (i.e. 4-bit), (2) \ul{a complete design of the core and network operation, and at the architecture level} (3) an end-to-end design targeting a large scale accelerator, (4) a compiler (X-TIME-C) supporting the mapping of multiple tree-based ML models to the HW starting from established intermediate representation \cite{treelite}, \ul{and at the co-design level } (5) an HW-aware model training algorithm for reaching state of the art accuracy and (6) a complete simulation framework to benchmark and rigorous characterization comparison against \ul{NVIDIA V100} GPUs, FPGAs, and conventional digital accelerators.
+Our simulated evaluation shows up to 119$\times$ increased throughput at 9740$\times$ decreased latency with $>150\times$ improved energy efficiency in a single 19W chip.

-The paper is organized as follows: first, we present a general architecture overview, followed by a detailed description of the main components.
-We then present performance results with trained state-of-the-art models on a benchmark of tabular datasets, comparing our architecture to GPU inference with state-of-the-art libraries and recently proposed accelerators.
-Our simulated evaluation shows up to 119$\times$ increased throughput at 9740$\times$ decreased latency in a single 19W chip.
-Intuitively, the drastic performance improvement originates from the highly parallel CAM hardware, which performs both parallel memory lookup and threshold comparison in-memory simultaneously for all trees.

-\section{Background}
+\section{BACKGROUND}